Frequently Asked Questions About Social Security Disability Claims

 The other type of program, Supplemental Security Income (SSI), is the same amount for all people.
 Each year there is a cost of living increase for SSI.

-Do You Have To Separately Apply For Each Type Of Program?
+Do I Have To Separately Apply For Each Type Of Program?

 Yes.
 While both programs evaluate whether you are disabled the same way, these programs provide different benefits and also consider financial eligibility differently.
 You should apply for both programs if you are disabled.